Phantasy Star Online: Art and setting

 Sonic Team built a science fiction-fantasy game under the working title Third World.
 The art style was "comic-like" at first, but became more realistic.
-One of artist Satoshi Sakai's early concept drawings of a dragon reminded Naka of Sega's Phantasy Star series; which had been dormant since Phantasy Star IV (1993) for the Genesis.
-Naka had served as main programmer on Phantasy Star (1987) and Phantasy Star II (1989).
+One of artist Satoshi Sakai's early concept drawings of a dragon reminded Naka of Sega's Phantasy Star series, which had been dormant since Phantasy Star IV (1993) for the Genesis.
+Naka had been the main programmer on Phantasy Star (1987) and Phantasy Star II (1989).
 He had always wanted to develop a multiplayer Phantasy Star game, but previous hardware did not allow for it.